 I write code, manage servers, and do UIs for Tom Mitchell's lab in the Machine Learning department of the School of Computer Science at CMU.
 You can find (a possibly dated version of) my complete CV online

 .
+Prior to 2018, I worked with William Cohen, also at CMU.
 My recent history is as follows:

-- September 2017 - present :: RollMe :: With William Cohen, Vidhisha Balachandran.
+- September 2017 - June 2018 :: RollMe :: With William Cohen, Vidhisha Balachandran.
 RollMe is an organization and planning scheme for machine learning pipelines and research groups.
 Common research tasks are organized in a network, providing support for documentation, porting proven ideas to related datasets or problems, and collecting best practices.
 The document hub works in concert with the CodaLab cloud computing system, which helps track experiments and prevent results from getting lost.
 RollMe document hub, Task browser, CodaLab node.

 - June 2016 - 2017+ :: GNAT :: With William Cohen, Lidong Bing, Bhuwan Dhingra, Eli Whitney, Lam Wing Chang, Joseph Gibli.
 GNAT is A Grounded NELL-like AKBC Toolkit, and incorporates several knowledge base building and completion projects in an attempt to identify repeated tasks and develop tools suited to them.
 GNAT website; github of prototype tools.